ugorji/binc/SPEC.md

 After the container len (l) is encoded, the subsequent byte is the tag.
 Thereafter, subsequent l bytes is the custom object encoded.

+### Symbol

+vd = 0xb

+A symbol is a constant string, which is repeated a lot in the encoded stream.
+It usually represents enumerated constants, field names or other constant string values.

+vs is in the form 0bWXYY, described below:

+    W:  If set, the symbol id occupies two bytes (ie 256 <= symbol <= 65536).
+        If not set, symbol id occupies one byte (ie 0 <= symbol <= 255).
+    X:  If set, the symbol id is followed by the string it represents.
+        This is important because the first time a symbol is seen, it's value is recorded.
+    YY: This is the degree of precision 'n' of the length of the string.
+        It is only used if X above is set.

+Subsequent 1 or 2 bytes denote the symbol integer value (depending on W setting above).

+If X is set, then subsequent 2^n bytes represent the length l, and subsequent l bytes represent the symbol string value.

 ### Unicode Other

 vd = 0xa